 Spain is located in Europe and follows the Schengen agreement for nonvisa exempt passport holders.
 Here is a detailed guide to applying for Schengen Visa.
 (Separate visa for Gibraltar)

 If you are traveling with an EU, the US, or Canadian passport you can travel to Spain without a visa.
-After 2022, the U.S and Canadian citizens are required to apply for an eTIAS – an online authorization application before traveling to Spain.
+After 2022, U.S and Canadian citizens are required to apply for an eTIAS – an online authorization application before traveling to Spain.
 It can be applied online and only takes a few minutes.

 We highly recommend insuring your Spain trip.
 Barcelona is notoriously known as the land of pickpockets and thieves, especially in crowded and popular touristy areas.
 Insure your camera or any valuables on your trip.
 Include medical emergencies and any flight delays and cancellations.
 Get travel insurance for Spain here.